 Abstract-In the upcoming Internet of Things (IoT), encryption of confidential data by secret keys is vital.
 Secret-key generation from reciprocal wireless channels has received much attention in the research community in recent time.
 However, most implementations were restricted to half-duplex channel probing only.
 Communication setups with full-duplex (FD) capability enable new prospects for secret-key generation, since the inherent superposition of FD signals renders the acquisition of secret information more difficult for an eavesdropper.
 In this work, we demonstrate a practical testbed with FD capability in order to evaluate its advantages for secret-key agreement.
-We quantify the theoretically achievable secret-key rates based on the measured data and compare the performance to conventional half-duplex setups.
+We quantify the performance by computing correlation coefficients and mutual information of all channel estimates.
 Our work provides new insights into the opportunity of downgrading the capabilities of eavesdroppers by using full-duplex nodes.

-I. INTRODUCTION
+I. Introduction

 Modern cryptography heavily relies on the availability of secret keys, since encryption of confidential messages is only applicable if the legitimate users have access to a shared secret.
 However, the secure distribution of such keys among the users is a challenging task, especially if the number of devices is huge, as expected in future "Internet of Things" (IoT) environments.
+Generally, a conventional public-key infrastructure (PKI) is expensive to maintain.
 In order to tackle that problem, properties of the physical environment can be be exploited as a source of common randomness.
 Wireless channels deliver the beneficial property of reciprocity.
 Channel states estimated between two nodes hold the same value on both sides.
 Furthermore, an eavesdropper is not likely to obtain the same channel state.
 Therefore, the legitimate nodes establish an advantage, which they use to generate a secret key unknown to the eavesdropper.
 Usually, the legitimate users measure the current channel state by mutual probing.
 There are already quite a number of studies that show the principal feasibility of the approach.
 An early work [1] establishes an authentication by obtaining common information from the channel impulse response.
 This work was extended by subsequent studies with more emphasis on signal processing on the measured data [2], or advanced quantization strategies in order to increase reliability of the extracted key strings [3].
 Further studies explored enhanced methods for removing statistical correlation between measured data, either block-based [4], or adaptively [5].
+The work of [8] suggests a scheme for practical key agreement within the application of full-duplex near-field communication (NFC).
 Several studies establish the connection of theoretical secret-key rates from information theory to channel models of wireless environments, for instance [6].
 Often, they assume that channel states are stationary and jointly Gaussian distributed.